ghost683/CurriculumVolantino/README.md

  - the recordset given to me was in .number format, for work in windows system i used an online converter. the resulted csv file was link above. the file presents a lot a invalid line, i considered they where correct but to be omitted.
  - fields name and filters name was compared in case sensitive way.
  - Unexpected or malformed parameters are not considered and not was considered errores.
- - the source file was stored in webroot/flyers_resources. the path is used as constant in FlyersUtils for example purpose only.
+ - the source file was stored in app_volantini/resource/flyers_resources/*. the path is defined in config/paths.php and used in FlyersUtils for example purpose only.

 ## Security consideration
  - for example purpose only, i diabled all kind off security token like csrf.